 - 19 May

 Managing accountability is one of the ICF core competencies, against which we are all measured when we test for certification.
 As the profession has evolved in the 20-odd years the International Coach Federation has been established, the practice of managing accountability and the definition has varied broadly.
-Today, I will explore some of the things to consider and attempt to provide some clarity as to what it means, as a coach, today.

 ICF’s Core Competency is stated as follows: